 In the United States, parking spots take up roughly 6,500 square miles of land – larger than the state of Connecticut.
 With the reality of self-driving cars, this space can be dramatically reduced.

-After self-driving cars take their passengers to their locations, they can either find themselves a parking spot or remain on the road if they are ride-share based.
+According to movers Alexandria has, after self-driving cars take their passengers to their locations, they can either find themselves a parking spot or remain on the road if they are ride-share based.
 Given the fact that there are is no need to build space for doors and surrounding autonomous-vehicles can reshuffle as needed once summoned, researchers have found that autonomous-vehicle parking lots can accommodate 62 to 87 percent more cars.
 This results in significantly less need for parking lots, opening up real estate for retailers to capitalize on.

 2. Shopping On-The-Road